OSU-35K: Development

 On September 19, 2022, Polish Armament Group (PGZ) announced that two of its divisions, PIT-Radwar and PGZ Naval Shipyard, signed a contract for the delivery of three OSU-35K systems for the first three Project 258 minehunters - ORP Kormoran (601), ORP Albatros (602) and ORP Mewa (603).
 On November 12, 2022, the AM-35K turret was mounted on the ORP Mewa minehunter to test the interchangeability of the systems between different ships of the class.
 The first ship to be fully integrated with the OSU-35K was the ORP Albatros, which received the system at the end of November.
 In mid 2023, the prototype of the system completed sea trials on board of the ORP Albatros, after which the OSU-35K was officially accepted into service in September.
 Later in 2023, the prototype of the OSU-35K was removed from the Albatros and returned to PIT-Radwar.

 At MSPO 2024, PIT-Radwar presented a technology demonstrator of the Tuga X-band AESA radar.
 With the detection range of up to 50 km, Tuga is meant to be used as a sensor for the VSHORAD and CIWS systems, such as the OSU-35K.
 It can be used individually, or integrated into a hybrid, radar-optical sensor.
 During this expo, a prototype of a land-based SA-35 anti-air system was presented as well.
 It consists of the OSU-35K system (most likely the prototype, taken from the ORP Albatros) mounted on the Jelcz 663.45 6×6 truck and is meant to provide point defense for stationary targets such as critical infrastructure, cities or air defense missile batteries.

+On January 30, 2026, an order for delivery of 18 SA-35 systems was placed as a part of a bigger contract for 18 batteries of the San VSHORAD system.
+All of the systems are to be delivered by 2028.

+The OSU-35K system was once again installed on the ORP Albatros on July 28, 2026 at PGZ Naval Shipyard in Gdynia, this time in what appears to be the serial production variant, with the turret differing slightly from the two prototypes seen before.